JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 1. Review the suggestions provided by Copilot, then choose **Yes, please update the slide with this text**

 > [!NOTE]
-> Depending on the security settings within your environment and any data sensitivity labels your organization has established, COpilot may repond with the following message:
+> Depending on the security settings within your environment and any data sensitivity labels your organization has established, Copilot may repond with the following message:
 > *It looks like I wasn’t able to update the slide directly because I don’t have access to modify your open PowerPoint file.*
 > Click on the option to provide the updated text in a separate file.